wandou-cc/pada/README.md

-It’s been a pleasure meeting you!
+I had a great meeting!